rancher-sandbox/docs.rancherdesktop.io/docs/getting-started/features.md

 This option allows you to enable or disable Kubernetes.
 By disabling Kubernetes, you can run just `containerd` or `dockerd` by itself for reduced resource consumption.
 By default, Kubernetes is enabled.

 To enable/disable Kubernetes, just check/uncheck the `Enable Kubernetes` checkbox.
-The app would be restarted when you enable/disable Kubernetes.
-Disabling Kubernetes will not delete existing resources and they will be available again when you enable Kubernetes back.
+The app will be restarted when you enable/disable Kubernetes.
+Disabling Kubernetes will not delete existing resources and they will be available again when you enable Kubernetes again.

 ### Kubernetes Version